Dean - Don Pope-Davis

 - Must complete 55 credit hours.

 - Complete appropriate program prerequisites.
-See Office of Teacher Candidate Preparation for specific program prerequisites.
+See College of Education Undergraduate Resource Center for specific program prerequisites.

-- Demonstration of competence in reading, mathematics, and composition by passing the New Mexico Teacher Assessments Basic Skills Test or the Essential Academic Skills component of the Pearson NES test.
+- Demonstration of competence in reading, mathematics, and composition by passing the Pearson NES Essential Academic Skills tests.

 - Submit a portfolio for admission to the Teacher Education Program.
-The portfolio will be reviewed by faculty.
+Faculty will review portfolios.
 Admission to TEP is contingent on faculty approval.
 See the Office of Teacher Candidate Preparation for further clarification.

 Applicants should be aware that admission to the Teacher Education Program is competitive and is based upon available faculty resources.
 Posted GPA and basic skills test scores are minimums which are necessary to be considered for admission by the Teacher Education Program committee and do not ensure admittance into programs.
 Applicants are encouraged to develop a strong student portfolio, achieve the highest GPA possible, and present the portfolio in a professional manner.